TechnicalBuildingSystems/OpenSmartHomeData/README.md

 The time series of measured data from a smart home is subject to Copyright (c) 2018 Fraunhofer Institute for Building Physics, Nürnberg, Germany

-The associated meta data in RDF is subject to Copyright (c) 2018 W3C Linked Building Data Community Group.
+The associated meta data in RDF is subject to Copyright (c) 2018 of the contributors associated to the W3C Linked Building Data Community Group.

 All files and their documentation within this repository are licensed under the Creative Commons Attribution Share Alike License  (CC BY-SA 4.0); you may not use these files except in compliance with the license.
 You may obtain a copy of the license at: [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/)